Anviking/Rydberg/README.md

 # Rydberg
 An experiment to see if Swift can help with writing physics lab reports.
 Still at a conceptual level.

+## Motivation
+Making complicated calculations in Python, and having up to date equations in your paper is difficult.

 ### Implemented features
 - Create expressions using operator overloads in a type safe way